-Native forests are vital for threatened species as many rely on mature, intact, functioning forests.
+Native forests are vital for threatened species as many rely on mature, intact forests.
 However it is not just fauna who benefit from the environment.
-Regional communities also benefit, as forests provide water, the quality and flow of which is obviously important.
+Regional communities benefit also as forests provide water, the quality and flow of which is extremely important.
 There are also recreational opportunities for locals and tourists.
 We must also acknowledge the cultural and spiritual significance, especially for indigenous communities.
-Habitat which support biodiversity and ecosystem health is critical for a future.
+Habitat which supports biodiversity and ecosystem health is extremely important.